saffire/saffire/documentation/Installation.md

 Read the following twice.
 Three times if it still confuses you:
 ---------------------------------------------------------------
 Saffire is nowhere near production ready.
-You can compile saffire, run some example code but don't expect to be programming websites or applications in it.
+You can compile saffire, run some example code but don't expect to be programming websites or applications in it very soon.
 We are still a long way from a v0.1 release.
-Compile Saffire if you like to see how the
+Compile Saffire if you like to see how saffire works and getting your feet wet in the language.
+Also did we tell you we LOVE new contributers that can help out writing all kind of things like saffire modules so you CAN do some serious programming in it?

 Installation through vagrant: